About URI scheme: Chrome and Chromium derivatives

 The following applies to all web browsers that derive from the Chromium project, including Google Chrome, Microsoft Edge, Opera, and Vivaldi.

 The above list is not exhaustive; for a full list, see about:about URI.

 Firefox

 Many of these can also be used in Thunderbird, by setting them as the "Mail Start Page".
 Also, some extensions define additional about: URIs not listed here.

 Opera (v1–15)

 In Opera, about: is an alias for the opera: scheme; therefore all these URIs also work with about prefixed.
-User JavaScript is enabled for all URIs in the about: or opera: schemes as a security feature.
+User JavaScript is disabled for all URIs in the about: or opera: schemes as a security feature.
 These pages can, however, be styled using local stylesheets.

-None of these functions, except the opera:about combination, work in the Nintendo DS Browser, which is an Opera derivative.
+Despite using an Opera derivative, the Nintendo DS Browser does not support any of the following functions; the Nintendo DSi Browser, however, does support opera:about.

 Internet Explorer (6–11)

 Internet Explorer about URIs are configurable in Windows.
 It is therefore possible that some of the listed URIs will not work on a particular computer.
 For example, "about:mozilla" was removed in SP2 (although the page can still be found at "res://mshtml.dll/about.moz").
 These about URIs are sometimes used for spyware and adware, most notably in CoolWebSearch, which made about:blank display advertisements.

 Any about URI that is not recognized by Internet Explorer redirects to a page saying "Navigation to the webpage was canceled."